Rock & Chips: Plot

-The story starts in February 1960, by setting up the characters.
-Joan Trotter (Kellie Bright) is in an unhappy marriage with the lazy Reg (Shaun Dingwall), whose father Ted (Phil Daniels) has just moved in.
-Her 15-year-old son Derek (James Buckley), often shortened to Del Boy, and his friends Boycie, Trigger, Jumbo Mills and Denzil (Stephen Lloyd, Lewis Osborne, Lee Long and Ashley Gerlach) are still in school, following an increase in the school-leaving age.
-Joan works at the local cinema with Trigger's aunt Reenie Turpin (Emma Cooke) and Raymond (Billy Seymour) for cinema manager Ernie Rayner (Robert Daws), and at the Town Hall as "a part-time filing clerk who sometimes makes the tea".
-Convicted thief Freddie Robdal (Nicholas Lyndhurst) has just been released from Dartmoor Prison and returned to Peckham with explosives expert Gerald "Jelly" Kelly (Paul Putner).
+In February 1960 in Peckham, Joan Trotter (Kellie Bright) is in an unhappy marriage with the lazy Reg (Shaun Dingwall), whose father Ted (Phil Daniels) has just moved in.
+Her 15-year-old son Derek (James Buckley), nicknamed "Del Boy", and his friends Boycie, Trigger, Jumbo Mills and Denzil (Stephen Lloyd, Lewis Osborne, Lee Long and Ashley Gerlach) are still in school, following an increase in the school-leaving age.
+Joan works at the local cinema with Trigger's aunt Reenie Turpin (Emma Cooke) and Raymond (Billy Seymour) for cinema manager Ernie Rayner (Robert Daws), and at the town hall.
+Meanwhile, convicted thief Freddie Robdal (Nicholas Lyndhurst) has recently been released from Dartmoor Prison, returning to Peckham with explosives expert Gerald "Jelly" Kelly (Paul Putner).

-At the Town Hall, Joan asks Mr Johnson (Colin Prockter) about applying for a flat in the new high-rise estate; she is told she is unlikely to get a tenancy, as preference will be given to those with young children.
-At the Nag's Head, Freddie and Reg meet, and Reg invites him to his house to continue drinking.
-After meeting Joan and buying her a drink, Freddie realises that she is a Trotter, a family he has a dislike for.
-After they return to the Trotters' house, Freddie shows his affection for Joan.

-At the cinema, Joan is promoted to part-time assistant manager and Rayner tells her that the safe sometimes contains over £2,000 at weekends.
-She later tells Freddie, after he goes round to her house to offer Reg some work (Reg was not at home as Freddie told him to meet him at the pub).
-They talk about art, and he invites her and Reg to his house-warming party.